Renew, replace, or get a duplicate CDL

 We share this information with the Washington State Twin Registry.
 The Registry will contact you and ask if you’d like to join the Twin Registry.
 Learn more about the program on the Washington State Twin Registry website.

-I received a renewal notice or other correspondence for someone who's deceased, what should I do?
+I received a notice for someone who's deceased, what should I do?

 You can ignore the notice or send us a copy of the death certificate by: